Serbia

 • Electricity for final consumption.

-Excise duty in Serbia is specific (for oil derivatives, alcoholic beverages, cigars, cigarillos, and coffee), ad valorem (for pipe tobacco), and combined (specific + ad valorem on retail price for cigarettes).
+Excise duty in Serbia is specific (for oil derivatives, alcoholic beverages, cigars, cigarillos, coffee, electricity, nicotine bags, liquids for filling electric cigars, and natural gas), ad valorem (for pipe tobacco), and combined (specific + ad valorem on retail price for cigarettes).

 Property tax

-Property tax is payable annually in Serbia by all legal entities and individuals who own or have rights over real estate located in Serbia, such as:
+Property tax is payable annually on a quarterly basis in Serbia by all legal entities and individuals who own or have rights over real estate located in Serbia, such as:

 • Ownership rights.